Frankmusik: Early life

-Vincent was born on 9 October 1985 in the Thornton Heath district of the London Borough of Croydon.
-He attended Christ's Hospital boarding school in West Sussex and was member of the house 'Maine A'.
+Vincent James Turner was born on 9 October 1985 in the Thornton Heath district of the London Borough of Croydon.
+He attended Christ's Hospital boarding school in West Sussex and was a member of the house 'Maine A'.
 He entertained his housemates with constant piano playing.
 He completed a year-long foundation course at Central Saint Martins College of Art and Design and went on to study at the London College of Fashion, dropping out to concentrate on music.

 Career

 2007–2009: Frankisum EP and Complete Me

-During 2004, Vincent performed as a beatboxer, under the name Mr Mouth.
+During 2004, Turner performed as a beatboxer, under the name Mr Mouth.

-Vincent released his debut EP, Frankisum, in 2007.
+Turner released his debut EP, Frankisum, in 2007.
 Former school friend and then assistant of A&R at Island Records, Ben Scarr, introduced Island colleague Louis Bloom to Frankmusik's MySpace page, which was getting a significant number of hits at the time.
 Although already known for high energy electro and happy hardcore, Frankmusik's signing to Island was in part because Bloom recognised a pop star performer beneath the electronic music, telling HitQuarters: "Underneath all the madness there was some great hooks and melodies, and buried even deeper was a voice; it took a lot of time after signing for him to have the confidence to sing without putting loads of effects over his vocal."

-In June 2008, Frankmusik remixed the second single by The Clik Clik Did You Wrong, which appeared on the B-side of the 7" single release.
+In June 2008, Frankmusik remixed the second single by The Clik Clik "Did You Wrong", which appeared on the B-side of the 7" single release.

 In December 2008, Frankmusik made it on to the long-list of the BBC's Sound of 2009 poll.
 In the UK, Gaydar Radio was the first national station to champion Frankmusik and tracks from his debut album, Complete Me.
 Initially interviewed by Alex Baker as part of the station's coverage of National Student Pride, Frankmusik performed a number of live tracks, which were then playlisted as part of an album teaser.
 His rise to fame was also followed closely by his local radio station, 107.8 Radio Jackie, which was the first station to broadcast his music.